chakrakan/fitcon/README.md

 #### Lastly, NOTE:

-Delete a local branch using `git branch -d branch-name` You can delete a remote branch using `git push remote-name --delete branch-name` or using Github's UI.
+Delete a local branch using `git branch -d branch-name`.

+You can delete a remote branch using `git push remote-name --delete branch-name` or using Github's UI.

 ## Review